St. John’s University

 New students quickly discover that St. John’s is a close-knit community where everyone is encouraged to reach their full potential.
 There are more than 180 student clubs and organizations on campus, encompassing academic, cultural, social, and pre-professional interests.
 Students also love to cheer on St. John’s 17 BIG EAST, Division I men’s and women’s athletic teams.

-St. John’s has three New York City campuses (in Queens, Staten Island, and Manhattan), a campus in Hauppauge, NY, and campuses in Rome, Italy, and Paris, France.
+St. John’s has three New York City campuses (in Queens, Staten Island, and Manhattan), a campus in Hauppauge, NY, and locations in Rome, Italy, Paris, France, and Limerick, Ireland.

 Percent of students living on campus.